 Speedo is a name that’s practically synonymous with swimming, and for good reason.
 It’s a brand many of us grew up with, and its reputation for quality is well-earned.
 Speedo excels at creating durable training swimwear that can withstand countless hours of practice and exposure to chlorine.
 They also know that young swimmers want to express their personality, offering a huge range of fun colors and eye-catching prints.
 For a reliable suit that perfectly balances longevity and style, Speedo is always a fantastic choice for competitive swimmers at any level.

-TYR: Technical Innovation
+TYR: Where Innovation Meets Performance

 If you’re looking for a suit that’s built with cutting-edge technology, TYR is a brand to watch.
 They approach swimwear with an engineering mindset, understanding that a tech suit is a piece of high-performance equipment.
 TYR suits are designed to give swimmers that locked-in, compressed feel that signals it’s time to race, all without restricting their range of motion.
 This focus on technical detail makes TYR a top pick for serious competitors who want every possible advantage when they step up on the blocks.
 Their suits are truly crafted to help you swim faster.